Thought disorder: Terminology

+Additionally, over the years same types of thought disorders were named differently.
+For example, desultory thinking, loosening of association, knight’s move thinking and crowding of thought describe the same tendency to jump from one idea to another with little relation.
+Lack of precise definitions can lead to confusion among clinicians and patients.

 Course, diagnosis, and prognosis

 It was believed that TD occurred only in schizophrenia, but later findings indicate that it may occur in other psychiatric conditions (including mania) and in people without mental illness.
 Not all people with schizophrenia have a TD; the condition is not specific to the disease.

 When defining thought-disorder subtypes and classifying them as positive or negative symptoms, Nancy Andreasen found that different subtypes of TD occur at different frequencies in those with mania, depression, and schizophrenia.
 People with mania have pressured speech as the most prominent symptom, and have rates of derailment, tangentiality, and incoherence as prominent as in those with schizophrenia.
 They are likelier to have pressured speech, distractibility, and circumstantiality.

 People with schizophrenia have more negative TD, including poverty of speech and poverty of content of speech, but also have relatively high rates of some positive TD.
 Derailment, loss of goal, poverty of content of speech, tangentiality and illogicality are particularly characteristic of schizophrenia.
 People with depression have relatively-fewer TDs; the most prominent are poverty of speech, poverty of content of speech, and circumstantiality.
 Andreasen noted the diagnostic usefulness of dividing the symptoms into subtypes; negative TDs without full affective symptoms suggest schizophrenia.

 She also cited the prognostic value of negative-positive-symptom divisions.
 In manic patients, most TDs resolve six months after evaluation; this suggests that TDs in mania, although as severe as in schizophrenia, tend to improve.
 In people with schizophrenia, however, negative TDs remain after six months and sometimes worsen; positive TDs somewhat improve.
 A negative TD is a good predictor of some outcomes; patients with prominent negative TDs are worse in social functioning six months later.
 More prominent negative symptoms generally suggest a worse outcome; however, some people may do well, respond to medication, and have normal brain function.
 Positive symptoms vary similarly.

 A prominent TD at illness onset suggests a worse prognosis, including: